 MOD ARB/7/43

-37 c) at least a form of telecommunication which is reasonably accessible to the public, including those who may not be subscribers to a specific telecommunication service; and
+37 c) at least a form of telecommunications/ICT services which is reasonably accessible to the public, including those who may not be subscribers to a specific telecommunication service; and

 Reasons: This proposal is based on CWG/4A2/178.
 Retain this provision to ensure Public access to the ICTs.